 Finally, as regards non-hazardous waste, the Company draws up minimisation and recycling plans, in addition to conducting awareness campaigns that result in the adoption of best environmental practices by the employees.

-Fly ash and slag in the thermal power plant generation process are the most typical types of waste.
-944,244 tonnes of fly ash were produced in 2012, 355,099 tonnes in Spain and 589,145 tonnes in the United Kingdom; of the total, 25.7% was reused to produce cement and as filling in infrastructure work.
-136,223 tonnes of boiler slag and non-fly ash were also produced, which were managed for disposal; 18,1% was reused and the rest was sent to landfills.
+In the thermal power plant generation process, fly ash and slag are the most typical types of waste.
+650,101 t of fly ash were produced in 2014, 207,130 t in Spain, and 442,971 t in the United Kingdom; of the total, 78% was reused to produce cement as filling in infrastructure work and to produce compost.
+Also produced were 54,316 t of boiler slag and non-fly ash, of which 68% was reused and the rest was sent to landfills.

 The trend of the production and reuse of these ashes (in coal-fired power plants) in Spain and the United Kingdom is shown below: